divDyn/r-package/README.md

 # divDyn
-R package for analysing diversity dynamics with Paleobiology Database occurrences
+R package for analysing diversity dynamics from fossil occurrence data

 The vignette is getting written.
 Until then, the features of the package are demonstrated with the function examples.

+As the package is still getting developed, if you have any requirements or recommendations on what to add (or if you find a mistake), please contact me at adam.kocsis@fau.de.

 ## installing and update
 As the package now uses compiled code to make things run faster, there are two ways to install.